 In government, Rich held communications positions at the Mayor’s Office in Woodbridge, N.J., the New Jersey General Assembly and the Office of the Governor, where he served as Deputy Director of Communication.
 He began teaching public relations as an adjunct instructor at Mercer County Community College in 1996 and taught a media and government class at Rutgers University from 2006 to 2011.
 In the summer of 2010, he served as a visiting professor at John Cabot University in Rome, Italy, where he taught a class on media and elections.

 Rich was a founding member of the Hall Institute of Public Policy – New Jersey and served as its Communications Director from 2005 to 2011.
 While at the Institute, he provided commentary and analysis for a number of media outlets, including the Wall Street Journal, WNBC-TV and the Fox News Channel.
 When Barack Obama was inaugurated on Jan.
 20, 2009, he provided an American perspective for Times of India television.

 Rich wrote a chapter on the impact of protest music during the Vietnam War era for War and the Media: Essays on News Reporting, Propaganda and Popular Culture, a book published by McFarland & Company in September 2009.
 He also authored chapters in two books published by the Hall Institute.

-In 2011, Rich returned to his alma mater, St. Bonaventure University, as an Assistant Professor in the Jandoli School of Communication.
+In 2011, Rich returned to his alma mater, St. Bonaventure University, as an assistant professor in the Jandoli School of Communication.
 Rich has taught numerous journalism, strategic communication and integrated marketing communication courses.
-He teaches the Jandoli School’s Media and Democracy course, and he has taught honors classes on the 2016 presidential election and New York State’s 2014 and 2018 gubernatorial elections.
-He was promoted to Associate Professor and received tenure in 2015.
-In 2022, he was promoted to full professor.
+He teaches the Jandoli School’s Media and Democracy course and an honors class on political campaigns.
+He was promoted to associate professor and received tenure in 2015.
+He was promoted to full professor in 2022.

-Rich and his wife Anne team-teach Jandoli School’s Journalists’ Workshop course in which journalism students staff a news site that covers the communities near St. Bonaventure.
+Rich and his wife Anne team-teach the Jandoli School’s Journalists’ Workshop course in which journalism students staff a news site that covers the communities near St. Bonaventure.
 Under their leadership, the site, TAPinto Greater Olean, has grown into a leading source for news and information for the Greater Olean community.